Trauma Therapy In Pembroke Pines, FL and online

 Provide a safe and caring space for you to process as much or as little as you want

-Provide research proven trauma treatment when you’re ready
+Provide EMDR, an evidenced-based trauma treatment, when you’re ready

-It’s common to feel frustrated if you don’t remember everything from a traumatic experience.
 Trauma therapy meets you where you’re at.
-Never forcing, never blaming, but working with what you do remember if a safe environment.
+Never forcing, never blaming, but working with what you do remember in a safe environment.

 How does trauma affect men?

 Trauma can affect men just as much as it can women.
-But the way symptoms are expressed is often quite different and based on social exceptions.
-Men often are affected by trauma by:
+But the way symptoms are expressed is often quite different and based on social expectations.
+Men are often affected by trauma in these ways:

 “Pushing through” difficult emotions or pain